 The Company leases certain facilities and equipment under operating leases.
 On December 5, 2011, the Company entered into a seven-year lease for a facility to serve as its corporate headquarters, located in Foster City, California, for approximately 97,674 square feet of space which commenced on August 1, 2012.
 In connection with this lease, the Company opened an unsecured letter of credit with Silicon Valley Bank for \$1.2 million.
+On August 1, 2014, the Company amended its operating lease agreement to reduce the unsecured letter of credit to \$0.8 million.

-Lease expense for all worldwide facilities and equipment, which is being recognized on a straight-line basis over terms of the various leases, was \$1.4 million during the three months ended October 31, 2013, and \$1.2 million for the three months ended October 31, 2012.
+Lease expense for all worldwide facilities and equipment, which is being recognized on a straight-line basis over terms of the various leases, was \$1.6 million and \$1.4 million for the three months ended October 31, 2014 and 2013, respectively.